 rounding up the grants that are available to small businesses at the moment.

 Self-employment support scheme

 The Self-Employment Income Support Scheme has been set up to provide grants to self-employed individuals or partnerships.
-As with the Coronavirus Job Retention Scheme, it is worth 80% of profits, up to a limit of £2,500 per month.
-Money will be paid in a

 The government has an online checker to help you see if you are eligible for the scheme, and if so how much you can claim.